 Put the strained tomato mixture back into the stock pot and bring to a boil.
 Turn down to a simmer and allow to reduce down to desired thickness.
 I reduced mine for about 40 minutes and let about an inch of liquid evaporate.

 Water bath instructions: Place jars in waterbath canner, make sure rack is in place.
 Make sure at least 1 inch of water is covering the tops of the jars.
-Bring to a roiling boil and then process pint size jars for 35 minutes or quart jars for 40 minutes.
+Bring to a roiling boil and then process pint size jars for 35 minutes or quart jars for 40 minutes (if 1,001 feet above sea level see recipe notes for adjustments).
 Turn off heat and remove the lid from the canner.
 Allow jars to rest inside the waterbath for 5 minutes.
 If you remove them immediately you run the risk of cracking the jars or the siphoning of liquid, which can inhibit a proper seal.

 Place jars in a draft free area on a towel folded in thirds.
 Never place hot jars on a cold counter top.
-Don’t touch jars for at least 12 hours.
+Don’t touch jars for at least 12 hours, 24 hours if you have the counter space.
 Check seals and move to the pantry for storage.

 Note: If you have enough tomato sauce to fill all the jars needed for a run in the pressure canner, I’d use the pressure canner.
 Food may reach a hotter temperature in the pressure canner, but because it’s processed for less time, it retains more of the nutrients.
 But, if you don’t have enough or don’t have a pressure canner, the water bath is completely fine with this recipe.